Kentucky Mountain Bible College: 1931-1939: Origins and destruction of first campus

-Kentucky Mountain Bible College was initially established by Dr. Lela G. McConnell and Rev. Martha Archer in 1931 as an offshoot of the nearby Mount Carmel High School.
+Kentucky Mountain Bible College was initially established by Lela G. McConnell and Martha Archer in 1931. as an offshoot of the nearby Mount Carmel High School.
 Mr. and Mrs. W. H. Pelfrey donated the land, which had been at one time used by a defunct coal mining company as a commissary, approximately three miles from the present site.
-Because of the "young people with the call of God upon them" who "felt the need of further training beyond the high school work in order to fit them better for missionary work", the Kentucky Mountain Bible Institute, signed as the "Vancleve Church School," was established in order to train young people from the Appalachian foothills of Eastern Kentucky in the areas of ministry and missions.
+Because of the "young people with the call of God upon them" who "felt the need of further training beyond the high school work in order to fit them better for missionary work", the Kentucky Mountain Bible Institute, signed as the "Vancleve Church School", was established in order to train young people from the Appalachian foothills of Eastern Kentucky in the areas of ministry and missions.

-After the remodeling of the commissary, Kentucky Mountain Bible Institute (KMBI) opened in October, 1931 with Miss Martha Archer as its first principal and teacher, Miss Lela McConnell as a second teacher, and just two students.
+After the remodeling of the commissary, Kentucky Mountain Bible Institute (KMBI) opened in October, 1931 with Martha Archer as its first principal and teacher, Lela McConnell as a second teacher, and just two students.
 KMBI initially offered a two-year Bible course.
 After the first semester, additional faculty and students were added.
 A men's dormitory was completed in 1937.
 In 1938, KMBI expanded to a three-year program which included practical studies.
 The program was a full Bible course offering theology, psychology, ethics, church history, English, speech, Greek, homiletics, instrumental music, and vocal music.

 On February 5, 1939, heavy snow and rains caused the river to rise and back up, flooding KMBI's buildings.
 The bridge that connected KMBI with Mount Carmel had also been washed away.
 Although the WPA appropriated funds to rebuild the bridges, KMHA workers rebuilt their own bridge within 6 weeks.
 The other bridges remained closed for almost two years.

-At 3:30 am on July 5, 1939 a cloudburst on Frozen Creek caused a flash flood that destroyed the original school, as well 44 nearby homes, 60 barns, livestock, and killed 54 men and women, including several KMBI students and faculty.
+At 3:30 am on July 5, 1939, a cloudburst on Frozen Creek caused a flash flood that destroyed the original school, as well 44 nearby homes, 60 barns, livestock, and killed 54 men and women, including several KMBI students and faculty.
 The effort to recover and bury bodies lasted for weeks, with one student being found 50 miles downstream.
 This was the first flood on record that had come rushing down the river, as the other floods had been backups which were mostly still water.
 Both of KMBI's buildings, the old commissary and the dormitory, were destroyed.
 Of the buildings' sixteen occupants, nine drowned.
 These included staff member Mr. Horace Myers, his three children Titus, Philip, and Lela Grace, students Elsie Booth and Christine Holman, and three guests of the Myers.
 Mrs. Myers alone survived her family.